ryan-mcclue/ryan-mcclue/src/iot.md

+FREERTOS:
+By default, esp32 uses FreeRTOS to manage dual-core and other peripherals Main task runs app_main() at which point if reaching superloop processing point would include a vTaskDelay(1000 / portTICK_RATE_MS)

+naming prefix letter is return type? lower case word prefix is constant? xQueueCreate() --> xQueueSendFromISR() --> xQueueRecieve() in task to periodically dequeue (FreeRTOS Queue makes copy of data.
+Seems only use this for ease-of-use?)

 Chips found on board are USB-UART chip and low dropout voltage regulator (meaning can work even if supply and load voltages are very close)

+ESP32 more so Harvard, as actually has IRAM (e.g. to hold ISRs? just to ensure faster access than from Flash?) and DRAM?

 UWD (ultra-wideband) is short range RF used to detect people and devices ESP32 has an MMU, unlike Cortex-M